tsunami416604/azure-docs.hu-hu/articles/active-directory/managed-identities-azure-resources/qs-configure-template-windows-vmss.md

 ---
-title: Felügyelt identitások az Azure-erőforrások konfigurálása egy virtuálisgép-méretezési csoport, egy sablon használatával
+title: Configure template to use managed identities on virtual machine scale sets - Azure AD
-description: Részletes útmutató az Azure-erőforrások felügyelt identitások konfigurálása a virtuálisgép-méretezési csoportot beállítani, egy Azure Resource Manager-sablon használatával.
+description: Step-by-step instructions for configuring managed identities for Azure resources on a virtual machine scale set, using an Azure Resource Manager template.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi